govCMS/dvf/README.md

   return $configuration;
 }
 ```

 ## Example of generating a Bar Graph from a CSV file

-1. Go to `Extend` and enable `CSV Data Visulisation`.
-2. Go to `Structure` -> `Content types`, choose the content type which you want to display the bar graph, then click `Manage fields`.
-3. Click `Add field`.
-4. Select `Visualisation File` and label as "CSV Visualisation", then click `Save and continue`.
-    - Visualisation File: import data from a file.
-    - Visualisation URL: import data from an external url, eg: resource API.
-5. Select `CSV file` for Visualisation source, leave CSV FILE SETTINGS as default, add "csv" to Allowed file extensions
-   and separate with a space or a comma, eg: txt,csv.
-Click `Save settings`, then click `Save field and settings`.
+1. <a href="#installation_and_configuation">Enable Data Visualisation Module and Configure your Visualisation Field</a>
-6. Go to `Content` -> `Add content`, select the content type which you added visualisation field.
+2. Go to `Content` -> `Add content`, select the content type which you added visualisation field.
-7. Scroll down to the visualisation field section.
+3. Scroll down to the visualisation field section.
 Import your csv file through the file upload field, or you can use
    <a href="#sample_csv_data">Sample CSV Data</a> to have a test.
-8. Open up SETTINGS, select `Bar chart`.
+4. Open up SETTINGS, select `Bar chart`.
    - In DATA SETTINGS, select all the fields by pressing <strong>Shift</strong>.
    - In AXIS SETTINGS, type "Fruits" and "Number of People" in <strong>Axis title</strong> field in `X AXIS SETTINGS`
      and `Y AXIS SETTINGS` respectively.
-9. Fill all the other required fields and click `Save`.
+5. Fill all the other required fields and click `Save`.
-10. Open up the content page in the browser, your csv data will be shown in Bar Graph.
+6. Open up the content page in the browser, your csv data will be shown in Bar Graph.

-#### <a id="sample_csv_data">Sample CSV Data</a>
+#### <span id="sample_csv_data">Sample CSV Data</span>
 Please copy and paste the following data into a file and saved as "fruits.csv"<br/>
 ```
 Apple,Orange,Banana,Peach,Blueberry,Grapes